Nuno-Jesus/Make-A-Make/README.md

 		</td>
 	</tr>
 	<tr align=center>
-		<td colspan=2>Even though the <code>bye.o</code> can not be remade, the Makefile attempts to fulfill the next pre-requisite, which also fails.</td>
+		<td colspan=2>Even though <code>bye.o</code> can not be remade, the Makefile attempts to fulfill the next pre-requisite, which also fails.</td>
 	</tr>
 </table>

-- `-p` Displays all known rules (both explicit and implicit) and variables to the current Makefile.
+- `-p` Dumps all known rules (both explicit and implicit) and variables to the current Makefile.
+The output is quite extensive, so I'll only display a small portion of it.

 <table>
 	<tr>